 Central Florida Ground-Covers

-Mimosa pudica makes a great ground-cover because you can purchase a small one gallon and within a year it will cover a good size area.
+Mimosa pudica makes a great ground-cover due to its rapid spread.
+Purchasing a one gallon worth of this plant; will yield a good size coverage area within one year.
 Needing low amounts of water and nutrients, this plant is ideal for a homeowner.
 It is native to southern Mexico, Central America and South America but is widely cultivated elsewhere for its curiosity value, both as a houseplant in temperate areas, and outdoors in the tropics.
 The curiosity lies in its ability to folds its leaves when touched or exposed to heat.
 This “collapsing” is due to a hormone in the plant, however given a matter for a couple minutes it will open again fully.

 Indian blanket flower (Gaillardia pulchella) is a short-lived perennial or annual noted for its brilliant, daisy-like flowers.
 The large centers of the flowers are rose-purple and the dense, frilly petals are yellow, orange, crimson or copper scarlet.
 Flowers appear in spring to late summer and are 2-3 in (5-7.6 cm) across and are held upon 18-36 in (46-91 cm) light green stems.
 Indian blanket grows in 14-24 in (35.6-61 cm) high mounds with a spread of about 12 in (30 cm).

-Coreopsis sp. is an appropriate State Wildflower for the Sunshine State.
+Coreopsis sp. is an appropriate wildflower for the Sunshine State.
 These sunny flowers come in several varieties and make great additions to any garden design, blooming most of the summer.
 Coreopsis make great garden edging as well as nice cut flowers.

 Want some help creating a plant list suitable for your region of Florida?
 Visit this link: